core-api/core-api/docs/index.md

 ---

-**Core API allows you to interact with you API in a more meaningful way.**
+**Core API allows you to interact with your API in a more meaningful way.**

 It can be used either: